ptrgags/paper-toaster/logbook.md

 3. Added a banner and more information about the project
 4. Centered Code 128 barcodes on the page, since it didn't look right
 5. Removed FM Ring, as I wasn't happy with the design, and the script has broken

+## 2024-06-10 Robot Walks

+Today I added a new artwork to the repo, Robot Walks.
+I also added some quality of life improvements like reducing command line output and allowing a `--seed` option to set the random seed for reproducibility.